telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 ```

-### Limitations and Browser Specifics
+## Limitations and Browser Specifics

 While incorporating your own Fiddler Jam Embedded tool into your website, note that there are some specifics related to different browsers and the core functionalities.

 - To capture a video recording without reloading a page, you can call the `start()` method (through `reloadPage: false` and `captureVideo: true`) on all browsers.

-- (**Firefox** only) To capture a video recording with reload of a page (through `reloadPage: true` and `captureVideo: true`), you need an explicit user interaction that calls the `startVideoRecording()` once the page is fully reloaded.
+- (For Firefox only) To capture a video recording with reload of a page (through `reloadPage: true` and `captureVideo: true`), you need an explicit user interaction that calls the `startVideoRecording()` once the page is fully reloaded.
 Chromium browsers are less strict and will allow video recording on a reloaded page without secondary user interaction.

-- Video recording is **not** currently supported on **Safari** (macOS).
+- Video recording is **not** currently supported on Safari (macOS).

-- Chromium-based browser (like Chrome, Edge, Brave, Vivaldi, etc.) pops a native window once the `start()` method is called.
-The window provides multiple recording options to record the current tab, new tab, a whole OS window, or the entire screen.
-Fiddler Jam reporting should be used within the current browser instance, so we strongly recommend always guiding users to select the **This Tab** option.
+- Chromium-based browser (like Chrome, Edge, Brave, Vivaldi, and similar) pops a native window once the `start()` method is called.
+The window provides multiple recording options to record the current tab, a new tab, a whole OS window, or the entire screen.
+You have to use the Fiddler Jam reporting within the current browser instance, so it is strongly recommended to always guide your users to select the **This Tab** option.

     ![Use "This Tab" to record the Fiddler Jam portal](../images/portal/report/fj-report-share.png)

-- The **Firefox** browser pops a native window once the `start()` method is called, where the user is explicitly asked to allow _<your-page-url-here>_ to see the selected screen.
+- The Firefox browser pops a native window once the `start()` method is called, where the user is explicitly asked to allow `<your-page-url-here>` to see the selected screen.
 The window provides multiple recording options (from all active OS windows plus the opportunity to record the entire OS window).
-Fiddler Jam reporting should be used within the current browser instance, so we strongly recommend always guiding users to select the **_<your-page-name-here> - Mozzila Firefox_** window.
+You have to use the Fiddler Jam reporting within the current browser instance, so it is strongly recommended to always guide your users to select the **_<your-page-name-here> - Mozzila Firefox_** window.

     ![Choosing the Fiddler Jam Portal window in Firefox as a recording option](../images/portal/report/fj-report-firefox-allow.png)